The “H” Word: Autism Spectrum Disorder and School Homework

 Finally, physical exercise should be emphasized several times a week; ideally through swimming or running (both aerobic).
 Exercise is a vital influence on both brain development and mood and is particularly relevant given the AS student’s typical avoidance of school sports.

 Understanding and acceptance of your son or daughters processing style and diagnosing the potential of a disconnect with the learning situation is key.
 Avoid blaming yourself, the school or your child.
 Blaming will simply allow the problem to assume more power and distract from the solution.
 I have found that one of the most frustrating issues for the parents and teachers of AS children lies in their awareness of the child’s obvious underlying ability.
 However there are two fundamental dimensions to performance: Understanding and the ability to apply what is understood.
 These two areas do not necessarily work in unison.
-The purposeful application of abilities involves different skills and higher brain integration.
-These performance and organization centers are generally compromised in Asperger Syndrome and lie beyond the simple notion of motivation or attitude.
+The purposeful application of ability involves different skills and higher brain integration.
+These organization and adaptive capabilities develop more slowly in children with Asperger Syndrome.
+This underscores the fact that students performance difficulties lie beyond the simple notion of motivation or attitude.